dotmaster/NodeBase/README.md

 This module is the mother of all Objects of my Projects.
 It adds logging facility (with log levels, colored output and fancy stacktrace extraction of the current function you are in) that can be turned on and off and EventEmitter support.
 It provides with standard options and also provide some utility functions (namely now, merge, uuid and node_ver).
 Feel free to fork this and provide your own implementation.
 This ships as a coffee version and a JavaScript version.

+NOTE: As of version 0.5.0 development is just done in Coffeescript!

 ## Why?

 a) Cause I find it a cool idea, to have a base class, which solves all the recurring tasks a class must handle in day to day business.